xinhuichua/RAG-playground/README.md

 ```

 ### Insights
-Chunking is really important.
+- Chunking is really important.
 I was learning from online on what are the important chunking strategies.
-Simple strategy include like not chunking a document that has one page because it may let the chatbot lose his context.
+Simple strategy include like not chunking a document that has one page because it may let the chatbot lose its context.
+- Pinecone has its own hosted embedding models, but I have learnt to use other popular and better embedding models.